 Upon Vellucci’s departure for the AHL’s Wilkes-Barre/Scranton squad, Warsofsky became Charlotte’s head coach on July 10, 2019, and directed the Checkers to a 34-22-5-0 mark (.598) during the pandemic-shortened 2019-20 season.

 Warsofsky hails from a hockey-oriented family as he and his three brothers — Adam, Jarod and David — all played collegiately or professionally.
-David appeared in 55 NHL games from 2014-18 and spent the 2019-20 season with Wilkes-Barre/Scranton.
+David appeared in 55 NHL games from 2014-18 and spent most of the 2021 season with the Wolves.

 Ryan split his college years between Sacred Heart University and Curry College before enjoying a brief run as a pro defenseman for the Turnhout White Caps (Belgium), Rio Grande Valley Killer Bees (Central Hockey League) and Cape Cod Bluefins (Federal Hockey League).